GDavij/open-ecommerce/docs/core-api/modules/stock/stock-use-cases.md

 TODO: Requests and Responses

-#### Domain Events
+#### Integration Events

-- Delete Product Domain Event -> (Important to Sales module, notify about the delete procedure to execute(remove from sales module))
+- Delete Product Integration Event -> (Important to Sales module, notify about the delete procedure to execute(remove from sales module))

 ### Update Brand